 Accessing Moab from Scenic, Winding Byway 128

-Ease into the scenic stretch of road that follows the Dewey site, notice the magnificent Fisher Towers and Castle Rock to your southwest.
+Ease into the scenic stretch of road that follows the Dewey site to notice the magnificent Fisher Towers and Castle Rock to your southwest.
 These tall red rock desert spirals are the settings of many famous films and commercials.

 This route starts off with a series of swift turns before opening up to a stretch that offers a wonderful view of the famous Priest and Nuns rock formation.
 You’ll be amazed by how much this natural sand stone structure really does resemble an assembly of nuns following their pastor.

-While in Moab: Sleeping & Dining
+While in Moab Utah: Sleeping

 A number of shorter drives are easily accessible from your basecamp in Moab.
-Families will love the 22-mile ride north to the Arches National Park, home to Balanced Rock, Sheep Rock and Parade of Elephants.
+Families love the 22-mile ride north to the Arches National Park, home to Balanced Rock, Sheep Rock and Parade of Elephants.
 Puzzle yourselves over how these mysterious natural sand stone formations really do resemble their given names!
 In addition to these mysterious structures, it will be impossible to miss any number of the stunning natural arches from which the park derives its name.

 Another short ride from Moab runs along the Potash-Lower Colorado River Scenic Byway 279.
 This 17-mile route gives families the opportunity to drive along the many canyons created by the Colorado River.
 Families with younger kids should take advantage of this shorter drive as gives everyone a chance to stretch and explore the route’s ancient Native American stone paintings and prehistoric fossils at any one of the Byway’s marked pulloffs.